ElenaCherpakova/dd-prac-team1-back/README.md

 Duplicate ingredients from multiple recipes will be summed up in the shopping list.
 Ingredient Identification: Each ingredient in the shopping list is uniquely identified by its name.
 Users can click the "Delete" button next to a specific ingredient to remove it or the user can delete the entire shopping list.

+# Shopping List with Ingredient Base Unit "g"
+This application allows users to create and manage a shopping list with ingredients represented in grams ("g") as the base unit.
+When users add recipes to their shopping list, the application automatically adjusts the quantities and units of ingredients to ensure consistency and ease of use.
+This ensures that users have a clear and uniform shopping list that simplifies the shopping process.

+1. Unit Conversion: For each ingredient in the recipe, the application converts the quantity to grams ("g").
+This conversion process handles various units such as ounces ("oz"), pounds ("lbs"), and more.

+2. Consistent Representation: Ingredients are represented consistently in grams to avoid confusion during shopping.
+Quantities are rounded to the nearest gram for simplicity.

+3. Special Handling: Some ingredients, like cloves, pinch or medium items, are excluded from conversion to maintain their original quantity, ensuring accurate representation.

+4. As Desired: For ingredients with the unit "other" and negative quantities, they are represented as "as desired," allowing users to customize the amount.

+5.

+6.